entloc/PINT/README.md

-# PN-INT: A Path and Neighbor-based Interaction Model for Few-shot Knowledge Graph Completion
+# PN-INT: A Path and Neighbor Based Interaction Model for Few-shot Knowledge Graph Completion

 ## Start